facuzavaleta/facuzavaleta/README.md

 - 🌱 I’m currently learning JavaScript, HTML, CSS

-- 💻 Currently on Lenovo G50-30 with Linux Mint v20.3
+- 💻 Currently on a Lenovo G50-30 with Linux Mint v20.3

 - 📫 How to reach me...
 *   E-Mail: facuzavaleta890@gmail.com